Return Home

 A dimly lit bar with ornate decor, featuring bartenders behind a green marble counter.
 Patrons are gathered in front, and various bottles are displayed on the counter.

 The bar features a green marble which perfectly matches the iconic purple wallpaper.
-At the back of the bar, there is a mirror, which not only helps to make the space feel bigger but there is an added surprise lurking the longer you look in the more likely you are to spot the waltzing couples straight from the Haunted Mansion.
+At the back of the bar, there is a mirror, which not only helps to make the space feel bigger but there is an added surprise lurking.
+The longer you look in, the more likely you are to spot the ghostly figures straight from the Haunted Mansion.

 An ornate aquarium with a green, frog-like creature sculpture on top, located in a dimly lit room with people in the background.

 This mermaid portrait is a callback to Marc Davis’ “Cat Lady” portrait found in The Haunted Mansion.
-Story is that this is the bride of the Captain of this haunted ship, and when the lights flicker her true form appears.
+The Parlor’s lore states this is the bride of the Captain of this haunted ship, and when the lights flicker her true form appears.

 A framed painting depicts a pirate on a horse, carrying a sack with a skull and crossbones.
 The background shows a forest.
 The frame is ornate, and the wall has intricate wallpaper designs.

 In the center portrait, a pirate is drinking red wine, except he is missing his head.
-He stands atop golden coins holding a treasure chest with a pirate hat stick out of it, presumably where he has placed his head for safe keeping.
+He stands atop golden coins holding a treasure chest with a pirate hat sticking out of it, presumably where he has placed his head for safekeeping.

 Painting of a figure in medieval armor holding a spear, set against a muted, dark background with a wooden frame.